oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     ![Prompt 7 response showing scored prospects and prediction probabilities](images/t7-p1-r1.png "Prompt 7 and response")

     In this example, Data Science Agent could not perform scoring.
-It correctly states the reason for this - it is because the latest view used for modeling excluded the CLIENT_ID column.
+It correctly states the reason - it is because the latest view used for modeling excluded the CLIENT_ID column.
 This column is required to identify and report predictions for the prospects.

-2. Prompt "Yes" in response to the agent's suggestion "Would you like me to update the feature set to include CLIENT_ID and then proceed with scoring your prospect list?"
+2. Prompt "Yes" in your response to the agent's suggestion "Would you like me to update the feature set to include CLIENT_ID and then proceed with scoring your prospect list?"

     ```text
     <copy>